cjamiev/playground/README.md

 # testbench
+This repository contains the following:
-Contains boilerplate code for various frameworks, languages, and tools as well as isolation for testing new code
+- Boiler plate code for various frameworks, languages, and tools
+- Isolation to test new components, classes, functions
+- Code that is intended to be copied and pasted